How Can Palliative Care Gain the Respect It Deserves?

 “There still remains a lot of confusion both in the lay community and the medical community about what palliative care is, and confusion with hospice and how it’s the same and how it differs,” Melanie said.
 “I think we need to continue to reinforce in the medical community that it’s truly collaborative care; that it’s more care, not less care

 “I think there’s also confusion who delivers it and where to get it, and there’s just a disparity nationwide who’s delivering it.
 Rural areas often present challenges in care, and I think that’s true for hospice care and palliative care.
 Some people can get it in the hospital and then there’s no extension into the community.”

 Melanie also discussed ideas on referring patients to palliative care as early as appropriate.
 “I think the referral process goes hand in hand with education,” she said.
 “We have come a long way with advanced analytics and people use that for predictive modeling and a proactive approach to diseases and how to keep patients healthy.
 Palliative care is best when started early before patients have high symptom burden and are in an insufferable state.
 And that I think we can rely, for example, on some of our ERs.
 There are protocols for strokes when patients go into an emergency room.
 There are protocols for heart attacks.
 Why can’t there be protocols to identify patients with high symptom burden and involve palliative care and then have that extend past their acute hospital stay into the community?”

 When it comes to relieving overall healthcare costs, providing family caregiver support at home and other big advantages of increasing palliative care utilization, Melanie had much more to say.
-You can hear the full interview on our latest podcast.
+You can hear the full interview below.